RamiBarakat/transporter_frontend/README.md

 While there's always room for improvement, I focused on delivering core functionality and value within the given timeframe.

+Most of the design choices are explained in the screenshots section.

 ## 📋 Table of Contents